America in the World Consortium (AWC) Predoctoral Fellowship The University of Florida

 America in the World Consortium Predoctoral Fellowship

-The America in the World Consortium (AWC) is an initiative established in 2018 by a group of scholar-practitioners from Duke University, Johns Hopkins University, and the University of Texas at Austin, later expanding to include the University of Florida.
-The AWC Consortium was founded on the goal of of cultivating the next generation of scholars and practitioners equipped to confront the geopolitical challenges of the twenty-first century.
+The America in the World Consortium (AWC) is an initiative established in 2018 by a group of scholar-practitioners, including William Inboden, Paul Edgar, Peter Feaver, and Hal Brands from the University of Texas at Austin, Duke University, Johns Hopkins University, and later expanding to the University of Florida.
+The AWC was founded on the goal of cultivating the next generation of scholars and practitioners equipped to confront the geopolitical challenges of the twenty-first century.
 Through fostering a vibrant intellectual community, the AWC seeks to bridge the gap between academic scholarship and public policy, encouraging research that deepens understanding of American national interests and global leadership.
 Its mission rests on several core pillars: promoting original and policy-relevant research in history, political science, and law; cultivating respect for intellectual diversity in the study of US foreign relations and global affairs; and supporting emerging scholars in developing the tools necessary to contribute meaningfully to public debates on America’s role in the world.
+Each of the four AWC-affiliated institutions hosts post- and pre-doctoral fellows.